Composable Verification in the Circuit-Model via Magic-Blindness: Introduction

-This work establishes the missing cryptographic and conceptual foundations for verification of delegated quantum computations in the circuit model and answers the above questions in a constructive manner.
-Rather than proposing a single new protocol, we identify and formalize the primitives that make composable trap-based verification possible.
-Our contributions are threefold.
+We answer all three of the above in the affirmative, as summarized in Table~\ref{tab: comparison table}.
+This work establishes the missing cryptographic and conceptual steps for verification of delegated quantum computations in the circuit-model and answers the above questions in a constructive manner.
+Rather than proposing a single new protocol, we identify and formalize the primitives that make composable and noise-robust trap-based verification possible in that model, with a modular trap design.
+Central among these is a new blindness notion for Clifford+MSI circuits, which we call Magic-Blindness.
+Our contributions are thus threefold.

-\paragraph{Composable magic-blind delegation in the circuit model.} We introduce a composable delegation protocol with a blindness property that is sufficient for the verification of Clifford + MSI circuits, where the MSI are used to implement $T$ gates.
+\paragraph{Composable magic-blind delegation in the circuit-model.} We introduce a composable delegation protocol with a blindness property that is sufficient for the verification of Clifford+MSI circuits.
 More precisely, working in the AC-security framework, we isolate an ideal resource that allows a Client to delegate a computation to a Server while hiding whether it is the original computation or one in which the magic states have been replaced by stabilizer states, thus yielding a classically simulable computation.
-Since the presence of non-stabilizerness is referred to as \emph{magic} in the literature, we call such a resource \emph{magic-blind delegated quantum computation} (Resource~\ref{resource:mblind_DQC}).
+Quite naturally, we call such a resource \emph{Magic-Blind Delegated Quantum Computation} (Resource~\ref{resource:mblind_DQC}).

 Crucially, this abstraction implies that only the input qubits and the injected resource states need to be hidden: the public Clifford structure can be executed directly by the Server.
-As a result, the Client’s quantum communication scales with $n+t$, where $n$ is the input size and $t$ is the number of state injections (i.e., the $T$-count), rather than with the size of the entire circuit as in MBQC-based approaches.
+As a result, the Client’s quantum communication scales with $n+t$, where $n$ is the input size and $t$ is the number of state injections (i.e., the $\T$-count), rather than with the size of the entire circuit as in UBQC that blinds the entire computation.
+Here, magic-blindness leaks the Clifford structure of the computation, but this does not prevent ensuring blindness between test and computation runs.